 - Using the back of a spoon, crush the peppercorns.
-Do this in a bowl to keep them from flying.
+Please do this in a bowl to keep them from flying.

 - In the same skillet used to cook the mushrooms, add 1 teaspoon olive oil and the diced shallot and cook over medium heat for 1-2 minutes, or until aromatic.

-- Stir in the dry arborio rice, coating with the olive oil and shallot.
-After about 2 minutes, when the rice has taken on a pale, golden color, pour in the white wine, stirring constantly until fully absorbed.
+- Stir in the dry arborio rice, coating with olive oil and shallot.
+After about 2 minutes, when the rice has taken on a pale, golden color, pour in the white wine, constantly stirring until fully absorbed.

 - Add 1/2 cup of broth to the rice and stir until absorbed.
-Continue adding broth (straining the mushrooms and leaving them in the broth pan) 1/2 cup at a time, stirring constantly until liquid is absorbed into rice and it becomes tender, about 15-20 minutes.
+Continue adding broth (straining the mushrooms and leaving them in the broth pan) 1/2 cup at a time, constantly stirring until liquid is absorbed into the rice and it becomes tender about 15-20 minutes.

 - Taste risotto to determine if it is ready.
 The sauce should be silky, and the rice should be chewy.
 If risotto has not yet reached this texture after 20 minutes, add more broth little by little and continue the process until desired texture is achieved.